EVerest/EVerest/docs/index.rst

 ------------------

 A **weekly tech meetup** for
-all contributors is currently held once a week.
+the whole community and interested people is currently held once a week.

-Meet us here each Tuesday at 3pm in CET time-zone:
+Meet us here each Tuesday at 4pm in CET time-zone:

 Join via Google Meet:
 https://meet.google.com/wnv-aadq-irt